dask/dask/docs/source/array-creation.rst

 ~~~~~~~

 You can also combine these plugins into a list.
 They will run one after the
-other, chaining results through them.
+other, chaining results through them:

 .. code-block:: python